Last Updated: June 2026

 The legal watt limit for e-bikes in Australia is 250 W continuous rated power.
-This limit applies in every state and territory as of 2026, with no exceptions.
+This applies in every state and territory, with one temporary exception: NSW still allows up to 500 W until 1 March 2029.

-NSW was the only state that previously allowed up to 500 W. That exception was repealed in March 2026.
-The national standard is now uniform: 250 W continuous, 25 km/h pedal-assist cut-off, throttle limited to 6 km/h walk-assist.
-If your motor is stamped 250 W and certified to EN 15194, you are riding a legal bicycle in every state.
-If it exceeds 250 W, it is classified as an unregistered motor vehicle regardless of where you ride.
+NSW is the only state that allows up to 500 W, and it’s phasing that out to align with the national standard from 1 March 2029.
+Everywhere else the standard is uniform: 250 W continuous, 25 km/h pedal-assist cut-off, throttle limited to 6 km/h walk-assist.
+If your motor is stamped 250 W and certified to EN 15194, you are riding a legal bicycle in every state, now and beyond 2029.
+A 500 W bike is road-legal in NSW only, and only until 2029.
+Anything above 500 W is an unregistered motor vehicle wherever you ride.

 This article explains what the watt limit means, how it is measured, why it changed in 2026, and what happens if you exceed it.
 For the full legal framework, see our hub article: E-Bike Laws in Australia (2026): Everything You Need to Know.